-Key audit matter is this matter that, in our professional judgment, were of most significance in our audit of the financial statements for the year ended December 31, 2022.
-This matter were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+Key audit matter is this matter that, in our professional judgment, were of most significance in our audit of the financial statements for the year ended December 31, 2023.
+This matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

-Occurrence of Sales Revenues
+Occurrence of Sales Revenues Recognition

 Revenue from the sale of goods is recognized when the customer received the goods and bear the risk.
-We performed an analytical procedure on the sales revenue in 2022, and some kind of products have relatively high gross margins and hold certain percentage of annual sales, which has an material impact of the financial report.
-Therefore, we choose the occurrence of those products sales revenue as a key audit matter for the year ended December 31, 2022.
-Refer to Note 4 to the financial statements for the

-Company's revenue recognition policies.
+We performed an analytical procedure on the sales revenue in 2023, and some kind of products have relatively high gross margins and hold certain percentage of annual sales, which has a material impact of the financial report.
+Therefore, we choose the occurrence of those products sales revenue as a key audit matter for the year ended December 31, 2023.
+Refer to Note 4 to the financial statements for the Company's revenue recognition policies.

-Our audit procedures in response to the occurrence of sales revenue included understanding the design and the implementation of internal control of sales revenue and selecting samples of revenue items to verify that sales transactions have indeed occurred.
+Our audit procedures in response to the occurrence of sales revenue recognition included understanding the design and the implementation of internal control of sales revenue and selecting samples of revenue items and confirmation to verify that sales transactions have indeed occurred.